 The typical steps toward a successful EDI implementation and the role IPC plays for each of them is described below:

-- Inform about the industry groups’ requirements that may apply to a specific setup of the system: Throughout the implementation process, IPC’s business experts provide additional documentation and support to ensure full compliance with the business requirements for EDI, which may have a higher requirement than the ones defined in the messaging standards.
+- Provide information about specific industry group requirements: throughout the implementation process, IPC’s business experts provide additional documentation and support to ensure compliance with the business requirements of specific industry groups, which can exceed the technical requirements in the EDI messaging standards.

-- Test and validate the EDI messages during the preparation phase.
-As part of the technical support that IPC provides, prior to release in production, users can provide test EDI messages to the Help Desk, which use IPC-developed tools to test them and validate their compliance with the defined requirements.
+- Test and validate the EDI messages during the preparation phase: as part of the technical support that IPC provides, prior to release in production, users can provide test EDI messages to the Help Desk, which uses IPC-developed tools to test them and validate their compliance with the defined requirements.

-- Provide continuous technical advice and the right reporting tools to help the users monitor their own EDI message quality.
-IPC’s Systems Delivery and Systems Technology teams develop the applicable tools and reports to support permanent and proactive monitoring of the quality, availability, and timeliness of EDI messages, supporting seamless day-to-day operations and facilitating the generation of value-adding, business relevant data from EDI.
+- Provide continuous technical advice and the right reporting tools to help the users monitor their own EDI message quality: IPC’s technology teams develop the applicable tools and reports to support permanent and proactive monitoring of the quality, availability, and timeliness of EDI messages,

 For more information about EDI support contact: email@example.com.